-This is a 16-bit field and should immediately follow the Address bits.
+Depending on the selected organization, this is a 16-bit or 8-bit field and should immediately follow the Address bits.
 Only the WRITE and WRALL instructions require this field.
-D15 (MSB) is clocked first and D0 (LSB) is clocked last (both during writes as well as reads).
+MSB bit (D15 or D7) is clocked first and LSB bit (D0) is clocked last (both during writes as well as reads).